 Medieval Athlone is one of those towns that shines out of season with enticing experiences to attract visitors at every time of year.
 It’s at the heart of Ireland’s Hidden Heartlands.
 It’s easy to get to, close to Dublin and is a veritable cornucopia of activities to do, places to go and things to see.
-Take a trip to Athlone and you’ll be a convert to this enchanting town.
+Take a trip to Athlone in Winter and you’ll be a convert to this enchanting town.

-Taking to the water might not be top of your list at this time of year, but Athlone offers something you just might find very appealing indeed – immersing yourself in a floating hot tub with a glass of bubbly in hand as you cruise down the River Shannon.
+Taking to the water might not be top of your list at this time of year, but Athlone in winter offers something you just might find very appealing indeed – immersing yourself in a floating hot tub with a glass of bubbly in hand as you cruise down the River Shannon.
 Or hop aboard Ireland’s only water taxi and arrive in style for your night out.
 The river taxi runs between Athlone town and various points at Glasson and Hodson Bay including several hotels.

 Add in award winning restaurants, cafés and pubs plus some serious options for retail therapy and it’s easy to see why Athlone is top of the short break stakes.
 The quality of accommodation is outstanding, both in the town and in the scenic Shannonside hideaways of Glasson and Hodson Bay.
 Glasson Golf Club designed by Christy O’Connor Junior is both scenic and challenging.